yuxqiu/UCL-Programming-Tutor-2022/weeks/week13/notes.md

 - C++17
 - C++20

-The remaining notes focus on all versions up to and including C++17.
+The remaining notes primarily focus on pre C++11.
 For codes that are not recommended for real-world use, I will mark them with `NRW`.

 ## Hello World